It really does pay to do your research before you buy. From drum size to spin speed, discover what you need to know to get the best washing machine.

 But there can be exceptions, so check the specifications before choosing a model.

 The depth of a washing machine can vary quite a bit, ranging from 40cm to 70cm.
+Don't forget to leave 7cm between the washing machine and the back wall for the pipes.

-Use our washing machine measurements table below as a guide but always measure before you buy.
+Use our washing machine measurements table below as a guide, but always measure before you buy.

 Table notes: Source GFK washing machine data 2016-2018